liuzixiaosz/LanguageTests/Gre/Words/Words.md

 China would try to push American power as far away from its borders as it could, **circumscribe** the scope of American naval power, and reduce America's weight in international diplomacy.

-We **aggregate** each layer and express it as some percentage of the previous layer.

 Even then it took a sympathetic bankruptcy judge to convince a group of **recalcitrant** lenders that it was in their best interest to drop their opposition.

 We only feel **ticklish** if we detect a sense of invasion or attack.